-There are multiple levels in the Community ESL Program, ranging from pre-literacy through high intermediate (levels 1-6).
+There are multiple levels in the Community ESL Program, ranging from beginning through high intermediate (levels 1-6).
 When you come to registration, you will take a placement test to determine which level you should take.

-In addition, we offer four advanced-level classes for students who have completed the upper levels of the Community ESL Program and want to continue taking non-credit ESL classes.
+In addition, we offer three advanced-level classes for students who have completed the upper levels of the Community ESL Program and want to continue taking non-credit ESL classes.
 One class is called American Language and Culture and focuses on reading longer texts and communicating more complex ideas.
 This is a good class for au pairs, and the hours spent in class *do* count towards your visa requirements!
 Another class is the Grammar and Writing Bridge and focuses on grammar and writing for students who are interested in going to college.
-Lastly, the Speaking and Pronunciation Bridge focuses on pronunciaiton and the speaking skills needed at work or at college.
+Lastly, the Speaking and Pronunciation Bridge focuses on pronunciation and the speaking skills needed at work or at college.

 We also offer a Citizenship class.
 This class is designed to help people who are planning to apply for U.S. Citizenship to prepare for the citizenship test.
 Anyone with a "green card" may take this class, and if you are planning to apply for Citizenship soon, we strongly recommend that you start taking this class *before* you complete your application.

 ALL Community ESL students may also take our *free* conversation and computer classes.